Joyel1441/FaceRec/README.md

 # FaceRec
-*fFace recognition software having the capacity to add new users, as well as the ability to learn a face from only one image.*
+*Face recognition software having the capacity to add new users, as well as the ability to learn a face from only one image.*

 ### Installation instructions
 ###### Step 1: Clone repository